MicaTechnology/mri_hook/README.md

   puts "Type: #{transaction.payment? ?
 'Payment' : (transaction.charge? ?
 'Charge' : 'Other')}"
   puts "Posted: #{transaction.posted? ?
 'Yes' : 'No'}"
   puts "---"
 end

+# Check if there are more pages
+if result[:next_link]
+  puts "More transactions available.
+Use pagination to retrieve them." end
 ```